 3. Pizzeria Di Matteo

-- Authentic and affordable
+- Authentic (since 1936) and affordable: €7-10

-- Ideal for quick lunch
+- Ideal for a quick lunch

-Reserve online or come early – these pizzerias are popular!
+In high season, book or come early – these pizzerias are popular!

 Do also check these tips on how to eat like a local in Italy.
 You might learn a thing or two about how and when to drink coffee or an apperativo and where to eat the best spaghetti!